Anchorage School District

 Base Student Allocation

-- Reverse seven years of declining education funding by changing the statutory formula to provide a fair, inflation-adjusted Base Student Allocation (BSA).
+- Reverse years of flat education funding by changing the statutory formula to inflation proof the BSA.

 - Update the funding formula by directing a state-funded Institute of Social and Economic Research (ISER) study of the District Cost Factor.

-- Prioritize the recruitment and retention of high-quality educators by providing a competitive retirement and health benefits in a pension plan that will address the statewide teacher shortage.
+- Prioritize the recruitment and retention of high-quality educators by providing competitive retirement and health benefits in a pension plan that will address the statewide teacher and paraprofessional shortages.

 - Support post-secondary opportunities in order to build an Alaska-based educator pipeline.

-- Support student and staff wellness, mental health and safety by supporting practices that support the whole child (mental and behavioral health, trauma informed practices, Social Emotional Learning (SEL) and restorative justice practices.
+- Support student wellness and safety with a focus on the whole child, including services for mental and behavioral health, trauma informed practices, Social Emotional Learning (SEL), and restorative justice practices.

 - Increase student transportation funding, and adjust for inflation, to a level that will not require districts to reduce classroom funding to pay for transportation.